 Choose the filing code that most closely matches the document you want to upload.
 If you are submitting a form, the name or title of the form may help you choose the right filing code.

-TIP: If you start typing a word into the field (for example, motion), the list will show you all the options that include that word.
+- TIP: If you start typing a word into the field (example: Motion), the list will show you all the options that include that word.

 Filing codes may vary by court and case type.
 You will also usually see different filing code options when you are starting a case than when you are filing into a case that has already been started.